uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

 - https://github.com/pouchdb-community/relational-pouch /202211/ts
   - a plugin for PouchDB that allows you to interact with PouchDB/CouchDB like a relational data store, with types and relations.
   - The main goal of this is to provide an API that is as similar to Ember Data and jsonapi as possible, while still being performant and Pouch-like.
+  - This plugin is largely what powers Ember Pouch.
 - https://github.com/egtoney/rcdb /ts
   - This library allows you to make and manage relational data in a CouchDB instance using nano
   - Features are implemented using CouchDB design documents to do type checking and some basic security to maintain consistency.